 - Different energy sources and forms of energy

 - Computer networking for the Smart Grid

 Students who have completed summer programs like this have gone on to apply to undergraduate study at Rensselaer.
 For additional details regarding the Rensselaer undergraduate experence, in a plece where your individual contribution truly matters, visit The Office of Admissions at Rensselaer!

-Dr. Joe Chow is a Full Professor, Electrical, Computer, and Systems Engineering department, Rensselaer Polytechnic Institute, 1992 – present and is the Campus Director, and the NSF/DOE CURENT Engineering Research Center.
+Dr. Joe Chow is Institute Professor, Electrical, Computer, and Systems Engineering department, Rensselaer Polytechnic Institute, and is the Campus Director, and the NSF/DOE CURENT Engineering Research Center.

-Dr. Meng Wang is an Assistant Professor - Electrical, Computer, and Systems Engineering department, Rensselaer Polytechnic Institute, Dec.
-2012-present
+Dr. Meng Wang is Assistant Professor - Electrical, Computer, and Systems Engineering department, Rensselaer Polytechnic Institute

 Ms. Elizabeth Herkenham, Program Coordinator – Pre-college Education Director, CURENT ERC